Embedding surfaces in 4-manifolds: Proof of the main theorems

 \section{Proof of \texorpdfstring{\cref{thm:main,thm:embedding-obstruction}}{the main theorems}}

-First we prove \cref{thm:embedding-obstruction} from the introduction, which shows that for $b$-characteristic surfaces, $\tw(F^{\twist},\W^{\twist})\in \Z/2$ is well-defined, i.e.\ independent of the Whitney discs $\W^\twist$.
+First we prove \cref{thm:embedding-obstruction} from the introduction, which shows that for $b$-characteristic surfaces, $\tw(F ,\W )\in \Z/2$ is well defined, i.e.\ independent of the Whitney discs $\W $.
 Note that the theorem has no assumption about the existence of algebraically dual spheres.